Idksouls/TCP1101_Assignment/README.md

 7. Finally, if there are no more obstructions along the way, the Alien may proceed to attack and kill the Zombie.
 8. The Alien wins if it manages to survive and kill all the Zombies on the gameboard.

+How to save a game?
+1. User must enter "save" or "Save" in the command.
+2. User must answer "y" for yes or "n" for no if they want to save a game.
+3. If user choose "y", then they must enter the filename of the current file that they wish to save.
+4. Then, user must press "Enter" on their keyboard to save the file.
+5. If "Your game has been saved successfully!" appear on the screen, then your file has been successfully saved into your computer.

 ## Progress Log

 - [Part 1](PART1.md)